 We only run expeditions to areas we believe are safe but be aware that most Governments advise against all travel to Libya.

-From a local perspective, the situation in western Libya has improved a lot – that’s why we run tours there – but be aware that you will be traveling under your own responsibility.
+From a local perspective, the situation in Libya has improved a lot – that’s why we run tours there – but be aware that you will be traveling under your own responsibility.

 We limit our tours to a maximum of 12 people.